gazebosim/gz-sim/tutorials/component_pose.md

-\page comppose Case Study: Using the Pose Component
+\page posecomponent Case Study: Using the Pose Component

 We will show how to use the gz::sim::components::Pose component in a system.